What is the Accounts Payable Process?

 Paper and manual processes are associated with opacity that prevents AP teams from tracking the cash flow of the company in real time.

 Streamlining the accounts payable process & AP cycle

 Accounts payable processing can be streamlined by centralizing all the relevant AP documents and filing them for easy access.

 - Eliminates paper clutter, thereby reducing processing time and error rates

-- Helps better vendor management
+- Helps improve vendor management & prevent vendor fraud

-- Enables hassle-free three-way matching
+- Enables hassle-free three-way matching or 2-way matching

 - Allows setting up of multiple checkpoints in the accounting payable cycle to avoid overspending or unnecessary purchases